 Q: What form of payment is accepted for Southern Lights?

 A: Cash or credit/debit cards are accepted for admission to drive through the lights.
-Pony & Camel rides, along with photos with Santa are cash only (ATM machines are located in the Visitor Information Center and the Bit & Bridle Restaurant).
+Photos with Santa are cash, check, or credit/debit cards.
+Pony and camel rides are cash only.
+(ATM machines are located in the KHP Gift Shop.)

 Q: When is Santa at Southern Lights?